Read November 7, 2009 - October 2023

 June 2015, ReadWest was named Adult Literacy Program of the year by the New Mexico Coalition For Literacy (NMCL).
 Executive Director, Muncie Hansen accepted the award at NMCL’s Annual Meeting.

-In 2018, ReadWest’s resource library of more than 4000 adult literacy books and materials was cataloged and coded by volunteers.
+In 2018, ReadWest’s resource library of more than 4500 adult literacy books and materials were cataloged and coded by volunteers and our Program Coordinator.
 Funds for a digital library system and scanner were donated by enthusiastic tutor volunteers.
-Program Coordinator, Cyndy Ratliff supervised hundreds of volunteer hours to implement the system.
-The launch was celebrated with an Open House Library Tea in March 2018.
+Program Coordinator, Cyndy Ratliff researched, developed, and supervised hundreds of volunteer hours to implement the system.
+The launch was celebrated with an Open House Library Tea Social in March 2018.

 In October of 2018, ReadWest vacated the 2009 Grande Blvd address after 22 years and moved to 103 Sundt Dr. NE where we were housed for 3 ½ years.